The StockBrokers.com 2017 Brokerage Review

 For our next comparison of these two brokers, being able to trade the way you want is a must.
 Both Fidelity Investments and Merrill Edge support Stock Trading, Options Trading and Mutual Funds.
 When it comes to mutual funds, Fidelity Investments offers its clients access to 13204 different mutual funds while Merrill Edge has 7649 available funds, a difference of 5,555.00.
 Commission free ETFs can also be a nice plus, Fidelity Investments offers 91 commission free ETFs versus Merrill Edge's total of 0.

-Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
-Fidelity Investments makes virtual trading available to clients, while Merrill Edge does not.
-For mobile trading, Fidelity Investments and Merrill Edge both have a iPhone App, iPad App and Android App.
-Online banking is also used by many clients, and multiple brokerages provide these services.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Merrill Edge while clients at Fidelity Investments can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
-All things considered, when it comes to platform tools, research, and trading via smartphone, Merrill Edge was rated for Best in Class - Research in 2014, while Fidelity Investments was rated for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Fidelity Investments offers virtual trading while Merrill Edge does not.
+For mobile trading, Both Fidelity Investments and Merrill Edge offer clients access to an iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Merrill Edge while customers at Fidelity Investments can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards.
+On the whole, when it comes to tools, research, and mobile trading, Merrill Edge was rated Best in Class - Research in 2017, while Fidelity Investments was rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Fidelity Investments comes out on top with 4.50 stars over Merrill Edge's 4.00 stars.
+Overall, Fidelity Investments takes the upper hand with 4.50 stars over Merrill Edge's 4.00 stars.